 m5.2xlarge) and refer back to the EC2 pricing list.
 At the time of writing, an

 US East (N. Virginia) rented on an

 On Demand basis costs $0.384 per Hour.
 We discussed many of the details described in this table of instance types in the pricing discussion above.
 Briefly, we are given a series of options that differ in their number of CPUs, memory, pre-configured storage, network performance, etc. To view more or less details you can adjust this table using the

 Show/Hide Columns option.
 In the example depicted below we have selected the

-Instance Storage volume, and moderate network performance.
+EBS Instance Storage, and Up to 10 Gigabit network performance.
 Once you are ready, proceed to the next step by pressing the

 Next: Configure Instance Details button.